orcfax/docs/docs/FACT token/tokenomics.md

 Orcfax used the [Wingriders Launchpad](https://medium.com/@orcfax/orcfax-token-launch-in-collaboration-with-wingriders-launchpad-39d63da2b379) to introduce the FACT token to the open market and make it available for circulation. this was done to raise funds for continued project development via a decentralized and non-custodial process.
-This launchpad supports a decentralized and non-custodial method for initial price discovery and the initial bootstrapping of a liquidity pool.
+Decentralized, non-custodial, and fair price discovery were critical aspects of the Orcfax launch.
+This is why we refrained from utilizing a centralized initial coin offering (ICO) style public sale.
+By doing so, we empowered the market to set the token’s initial price, avoiding pre-determined prices, promotes decentralization strategies, and provided an opportunity for the initial bootstrapping of a liquidity pool.
+Additionally, this approach also enhances regulatory clarity and minimizes future risks.

 86,000,000 (8.6%) $FACT was allocated as collateral for ADA contributed by Launchpad participants.
 24,000,000 (2.4%) was allocated for bootstrapping the